openhab/openhab-docs/_addons_bindings/zwave/doc/logic/matrixzba7140_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-MATRIX ZBA is a battery-operated device and is turned into deep sleep state most of the time to save battery.
-Communication with the device is limited.
-In order to communicate with the device, a controller is needed in the network.
-This controller will maintain a mailbox for the battery-operated devices and store commands that can’t be received during deep sleep state.
-Without such a controller, communication may become impossible and/or the battery lifetime is significantly decreased.
 This device will wake up every 6 hours and announce the wake-upstate by sending out a so-called Wake Up Notification.
 The controller can then empty the mailbox.
 The wake-up interval is a trade-off between maximal battery lifetime and the desired responses of the device.
 The device will stay awake right after inclusion for 10 seconds allowing the controller to perform certain configuration.
 It is possible to manually wake up the device by double-activating the button

 ### General Usage Information